SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 ![static-v-dynamic-2](images/dynamic-sites.png)

-(Image: Partricia Searl, University of Virginia Press.)
+Figure: a dizzying diagram of dynamic websites (Image: Partricia Searl, University of Virginia Press.)

 - A **dynamic** site uses server-side programming languages and technologies to pull information from a database and show it on your browser.
 All project data and content is stored in a content management system (CMS), which allows for bespoke, personalised, and automated changes to websites.
 Dynamic sites tend to be content-heavy and user-driven (that is to say the users are interacting with the content in specific ways).
 - A **static** site consists of a directory of files that lives on the server.
 This means that when you are accessing web content, you are directly accessing a file on the server rather than making a request to a database or CMS for the content.
 Pages are therefore accessed as-is and changes need to be made file-by-file.